jlouis/etorrent/documentation/utp.todo.md

 ### "Real" TODO:

 * Try to spawn code, make a connection.
 Get the connection code to work.
+** We are not accepted in the accept-part of the code.
+Fix this by looking into what happens in the acceptor code path and fix it.
 * Try to transfer data on the UTP socket, don't close the socket again.
 * Write code for socket teardown.
 * Test closing the socket as well.